CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-share-platforms.md

 # Property `platforms`

-The property `platforms` accepts a JSON array, with a comma seperated list with JSON strings, representing the names of the platforms which are used inside the `share` block.
+The property `platforms` is a JSON array, which contains a comma seperated JSON strings, representing the names of the platforms which are used inside the `share` block.

 ## Example usage